Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 2 (8-ounce) packages of cream cheese, room temperature

-• 3 tablespoons bottled ranch dressing (I used Hidden Valley Ranch original)
+• 3 tablespoons of bottled ranch dressing

-• 3 tablespoons chopped chives, divided
+• 3 tablespoons of chopped chives, divided into 2 tablespoons and 1 tablespoon

-• 1 cup walnuts, finely chopped
+• 1 cup of walnuts, finely chopped

 PRO TIP:

 If you do not want to get your white cheddar cheese from the deli, you can use a block of white cheddar cheese to make the football laces.
 You will want to make sure to cut it thin enough so that the cheese is pliable.
-You can also use a string cheese stick the same way by cutting it lengthwise into long strips then into smaller strips.

 BACON: Do not use thick-sliced bacon for the bacon bits in this recipe.
 Center cut works best because it is less fatty and not too thick to mix with the cream cheese.

-Another great option is the Ready-Cook bacon.
-Just cook it according to package directions in the microwave, and make sure that you have ¾ total bacon crumbles.
 This is a great option if you do not like to make a mess in the kitchen cooking your bacon on the stovetop.
+You can also use your oven to cook the bacon.

 RANCH: For the bottle of ranch dressing, feel free to use your favorite brand.
 My suggestion is to use a thicker and creamier one.
-Another option is to mix 3 tablespoons of sour cream with 2 tablespoons of dry ranch packet mix.
-You will add that to your cream cheese instead of the bottled ranch dressing.

 SPICE: Kick it up a notch by adding a dash of hot sauce to the cream cheese mixture.
+You could also use crushed red pepper flakes.

 NUTS: If you prefer the taste of pecans more than walnuts, then they make a great alternative for this cheese ball.
+You could also use almonds or cashews.
+Each nut offers a unique flavor and crunch.

-How to Make This Football Cheese Ball Recipe
+How To Make This Football Cheese Ball Recipe

-STEP ONE: In a large skillet, on medium-low heat, cook your bacon until crisp (this can take anywhere between 10 to 15 minutes).
-Once cooked, drain your bacon on a paper towel-lined plate.
-Once cooled, chop your bacon, then set it aside.
+STEP ONE: In a large skillet, on medium-low heat, cook your bacon until crisp.
+This can take anywhere between ten to 15 minutes.

 PRO TIP:

 I like to pre-chop my raw bacon before cooking it.
 It cooks a little faster and yields more evenly sized bacon crumbles.
+You can use kitchen scissors to make this a fast process.

-STEP TWO: In a large bowl, with a rubber spatula, combine the softened cream cheese, ranch dressing, garlic powder, kosher salt, black pepper, and 2 tablespoons chopped chives.
-Cream together until smooth and all the ingredients are evenly incorporated.
+STEP TWO: In a large bowl, with a rubber spatula, combine the cream cheese, ranch dressing, garlic powder, kosher salt, black pepper, and two tablespoons of chopped chives.

 Football Cheese Ball process shot of ingredients in a bowl

-STEP THREE: Add the finely shredded cheddar cheese and ½ cup of the bacon crumbles.
 Gently fold them into the cream cheese mixture until all the ingredients are thoroughly combined.

 PRO TIP:

-I like using the bagged, pre-shredded cheese for this recipe because you can buy the very finely shredded kinds, and it tends to mix into the cream cheese better and not clump up.
 However, if you prefer to shred your own cheese, I suggest you place your block of cheese into the freezer about 20 minutes prior to shredding it.
 It helps the cheese shred better on the fine side of your box grater.

 Football Cheese Ball process shot of ingredients being combined in a bowl

-STEP FOUR: Lay a large piece of plastic wrap on your counter or cutting board.
 You will transfer all your bacon cheddar ranch mixture to the center of the plastic wrap in a rough ball.

 Football Cheese Ball process shot of mixture placed on plastic wrap

 STEP FIVE: Pull up the two long sides of the plastic wrap to cover the cheese mixture and gently shape the mixture into the shape of a football.
-It is much easier to do this while the plastic wrap is covering the cheese mixture.
-As you shape the cheese football, you will just tuck in the short sides of the plastic wrap to ensure that the cheese mixture is covered completely.

 Football Cheese Ball process shot of mixture shaped into a football

-STEP SIX: Transfer the football-shaped bacon cheddar ranch cheese ball, while still wrapped in the plastic wrap, onto a plate and refrigerate for 2 hours to allow the cream cheese ball to hold its shape as a football.
+STEP SIX: Transfer the football-shaped bacon cheddar ranch cheese ball, while still wrapped in the plastic wrap, onto a plate.

 Football Cheese Ball process shot of ingredients on a plate

-STEP EIGHT: Unwrap your football cheeseball and very carefully place it onto the plate of chopped walnut mixture.
 Using your hands, gently coat the outside of the cheeseball with the nut mixture, being careful to keep the football shape.
-Once your cheese football is completely covered, then transfer it to your serving plate.

 PRO TIP: